dlr-eoc/ukis-frontend-libraries/projects/services-map-state/README.md

 ## Build

 Run `ng build services-map-state` to build the project.
 The build artifacts will be stored in the `dist/` directory.

-## Publishing

-After building your library with `ng build services-map-state`, go to the dist folder `cd dist/services-map-state` and run `npm publish`.

 ## Running unit tests